jazzfan2/perpetualcalendar/README.md

 # Project’s Title
-perpetualcalendar - A program that calculates on what day any given past, present or future date falls - both Gregorian & Julian calendars.
+perpetualcalendar - A program that calculates on what day any given past, present or future date falls - on both the Gregorian and Julian Calendars.
 Three versions are available:
 ## perpetualcalendar3.py
 Python3 version
 ## perpetualcalendar3a.sh